brad-newman/fetch-psa-api/README.md

 - **CSV Ouput**: Stores retrieved card details in CSV format.

 ## Limitations
 - **No DNA Certs Support**: The application only parses the PSACert object, not the DNACert object (which contains details for cards signed in-person or otherwise not in the original manufacturing process).
+- **Only recent PSA cards have images**: PSA only started adding images to its certificate database in October 2021.
+I don't believe any cards graded before then will have images in the database.
+Any cert numbers that do not have corresponding images will still have its details populated into the `cert_details.csv` output file.

 ## Prerequisites
 - Python 3.x installed on your machine.